IIIF/cookbook-recipes/recipe/0030-multi-volume/index.md

 summary: "tbc"
 ---

 ## Use Case

-Why is this pattern is important?
+Why is this pattern important?

 ## Implementation notes